Nitrokey/nitrokey-start-firmware/doc/development.rst

 OpenOCD
 -------

-For JTAG/SWD debugger, we can use OpenOCD.
+For JTAG/SWD debugger, we can use OpenOCD somehow.

-Note that ST-Link/V2 is *not* supported by OpenOCD 0.5.0.
-It is supported by version 0.6 or later.
+Note that ST-Link/V2 was *not* supported by OpenOCD 0.5.0.

+It is supported by version 0.6 or later somehow, but still, you can't enable protection of flash ROM with OpenOCD using ST-Link/V2.

 GNU Toolchain